rohaansuresh123/cows-and-bulls/README.md

 # Create a function to replicate string attribute like, ljust(), rjust()
 # Create a function to find, Palindrome, Fibo and Factorials
 # Create a function to generate range of numbers
+# Create a module function with IDE/Editor
+# Create i example for each types of Inheritance